zordius/reservice/example/README.md

 * An express middleware be setup in <a href="src/server.js#L33-L37">server.js</a>, all service requests from client side are handled here.

-* A redux middleware be setup in <a href="src/middlewares/index.js#L6">middlewares/index.js</a>.
+* A redux middleware be setup in <a href="src/middlewares/index.js#L6">middlewares/index.js</a> to handle service actions and execute the services.

 * You can see an example of dispatching service action at client side in <a href="src/containers/MainComponent.js#L35-L37">MainComponent.js</a>.
-When user submit search, we prevent default behavior then just <a href="src/components/YelpSearch.js#L17-L20">searching at client side</a>.
+When user submit search, we prevent default behavior then just <a href="src/components/YelpSearch.js#L17-L20">do search at client side</a>.